What are the Best Full-Stack Developer Courses in 2025?

 Key Concepts:

-- This Keyword, Scope & Hoisting: These are core behavior of JS.
+- This Keyword, Scope & Hoisting: Core JavaScript behavior

-- Prototypes & ES6 Classes: Understanding object-oriented patterns in JS.
+- Prototypes & ES6 Classes: Object-oriented patterns in JavaScript

-- Error Handling: Writing code that doesn’t break the user experience.
+- Error Handling: Writing code that doesn't break user experience

-Why It’s Important: This knowledge prepares you for React and for working with real-world APIs and data.
+Why It's Important: Prepares you for React and working with real-world APIs and data.

 Stage 7: ReactJS – Building Modern Web Applications